Nyhavn in Copenhagen

 Accommodation Recommendations

-Here are links to my accommodation recommendations in several of the destinations featured on Artsy Traveler:
+Here are links to my accommodation recommendations in several of the countries featured on Artsy Traveler.
+You’ll find many more recommendations in posts about specific destinations.

-Do you have tips and suggestions for finding great places to stay in Europe?
-Do you have recommendations that you’d like to share?
+Do you have tips and suggestions for finding great places to stay in Europe, or recommendations for places you’ve stayed that you’d like to share?
 Please let me know in the Comments section below.